nearit/Android-SDK/README.md

 // the recipeId will be included in the extras bundle of the intent with the key IntentConstants.RECIPE_ID Recipe.sendTracking(getApplicationContext(), recipeId, Recipe.ENGAGED_STATUS);
 ```
-If you want to customize the behavior of push notification see the section [Custom Push Notification](docs/custom-push-notification.md)
+If you want to customize the behavior of push notification (custom notification layout, blocking some notifications, different behaviour on tap, et al.) see the section [Custom Push Notification](docs/custom-push-notification.md)

 ## Other resources ##
 [Custom background notifications](docs/custom-background-notifications.md)